proofcarryingdata/zupass/packages/lib/podspec/README.md

 };

 const result = spec.parse(entries);
+if (result.isValid) {
+  // Ready to use the POD
+  result.value; // Contains the POD entries
+} else {
+  // Handle the error
+  result.errors; // Contains information about the errors }
 ```

-If the entries are valid, the result will be `PODEntries` object, with static types for the entries which are part of the spec.
-Otherwise, an exception will be thrown.
+If the entries are valid, `result.value` will be `PODEntries` object, with static types for the entries which are part of the spec.
+Otherwise, `result.errors` will contain information about the errors encountered during parsing.

 ## Use cases